pygame/pygame/doc/ref/sdlconstants.rst

    The default interval for raising :data:`KEYDOWN` events on pressing a key down.

-The following cosntants are used by the :func:`pygame2.sdl.keyboard.get_state` and :func:`pygame2.sdl.keyboard.get_key_name` functions and the :data:`KEYDOWN` and :data:`KEYUP` events.
+The following constants are used by the :func:`pygame2.sdl.keyboard.get_state` and :func:`pygame2.sdl.keyboard.get_key_name` functions and the :data:`KEYDOWN` and :data:`KEYUP` events.